 It will enable you to critically analyse complex legislation in the context of police practice and procedures.
 You will learn to differentiate and discriminate in analysing, summarising, interpreting and applying the nature and effects of complex legislation and it enhances knowledge, confidence and competency in the application of complex law involved in personal development and progression within policing.

 Within this module you will be provided with an understanding of a variety of specialist investigation fields including wildlife forensics, forensic engineering and the investigation of biological and radiological hazards.
 In addition to this, you will learn about bioterrorism and its’ investigation and wildlife forensics.

-This advanced module will provide you with an understanding and practical experience of advanced scene analysis and professional scene management using UK standard operational procedures in volume and major crime.
-Highly practical in nature supported by lectures and tutorials.
+This advanced module will provide you with an understanding and practical experience of advanced scene analysis (volume and major crime) and professional scene management.
+You will learn techniques to analyse trace evidence recovered from volume and major crime scenes.

 This module trains you in a range of interpretation and evaluation skills that you will require in a future forensic practitioner role.
 You will understand the requirements of the role of an expert witness and reporting scientist.
 You will also be introduced to further Bayesian statistics, and the chemometric approach to data analysis.